Dodge Dakota: Second generation (1997–2004)

 The second-generation Dakota began development in 1991, with an exterior design proposal by Dennis Myles under design director John R. Starr approved in mid-1993 and frozen for production in January 1994, 30 months ahead of Job 1.
 Design patents were filed on May 20, 1994, under D373,979 at the USPTO.
 The 1997 model year Dakota was presented by press release in the summer of 1996 and manufactured from July 1996 through July 2004.
 The Dakota inherited the semi truck styling of the larger Ram, and used mostly the same mechanicals as its predecessor - with the exception of its steering, which was updated to rack-and-pinion.

-That year had the introduction of the "R/T" model with the 5.9 L 250 hp Magnum V8.
-At the time of its introduction, it was seen as one of the most radical in its class, not only for its styling, but also because it remained the only truck in its class with an available V8 engine that rivaled many V8s found in full-sized trucks with payloads up to 1500 lb.